-- \4: The light illuminates on the outside rear view mirrors. - \5: Vehicles without multi-information display - \6: The light illuminates on the center panel.
+- 4: The light illuminates on the outside rear view mirrors. - 5: The light illuminates on the center panel. - 6: The light illuminates on the multi-information display.

 If a safety system warning light does not come on

 Should a safety system light such as the ABS and SRS warning light not come on when you start the engine, this could mean that these systems are not available to help protect you in an accident, which could result in death or serious injury.
 Have the vehicle inspected by your Toyota dealer immediately if this occurs.